Noise blocking and noise cancelling

 Also known as active noise cancelling or active noise reduction

-Noise cancelling headphones have powered tech, which means energy (like a rechargeable battery) is needed in order for them to work.
-Remember, even without power, you’re getting the physical benefit of noise blocking by simply wearing the headphones.
-When you turn them on, that’s when the technology kicks in.
+Noise cancelling headphones operate with powered technology, meaning they require energy, typically from a rechargeable battery, to function.
+But even without power, you still benefit from the physical noise blocking simply by wearing the headphones.
+Once you power them on, that’s when the active technology comes into play.

 How does noise cancelling work?

-Noise cancelling headphones monitor the sound around you, preventing the unwanted noise from ever reaching your ears.
-Miniature microphones in the earcups or earbuds listen to the outside noise frequencies and emit the exact opposite signal to effectively “cancel out” both sets of sounds when the soundwaves collide.
-Our acoustic engineers explain that it’s a bit more complicated than that since battery power, signal processing, and noise blocking all have their place in creating the greater system that is “noise cancelling.”
-But you get the gist, right?
+Noise cancelling headphones monitor the sound around you, preventing the unwanted noise from ever reaching your ears based on battery power, signal processing, and various noise-blocking techniques.
+But ultimately, miniature microphones in the earcups or earbuds listen to the outside noise frequencies and emit the exact opposite signal to effectively “cancel out” both sets of sounds when the soundwaves collide.

 Where noise blocking is a physical barrier to keep out sound, noise cancelling happens silently in the background, creating an audio “barrier.”

 When are the best times to wear noise cancelling headphones or earbuds?
-This tech is perfect for situations when you’re serious about enjoying your music, audiobooks, podcasts, shows, or movies without external noise getting in the way.
+Devices like the Bose QuietComfort Headphones, QuietComfort Ultra Headphones, or QuietComfort Ultra Earbuds are perfect for situations when you’re serious about enjoying your music, audiobooks, podcasts, shows, or movies without external noise getting in the way.
 Noise cancelling headphones are becoming a part of everyday life, with more and more people using them for work, calls, travel, and focused time at home.

 Hopefully, we’ve untangled the differences between noise blocking and noise cancelling.
 Now that you have the right terms, finding the right tech all depends on how and where you want to manage the sounds around you.